Commissioner, Leon County, Fla.

 Desloge was elected to a two‐year term of office in 2006 as Leon County commissioner and was reelected to four‐year terms in the 2008 and 2012.
 He is a board member and past president of the Florida Association of Counties.

 Florida’s governor appointed Desloge director of the Early Learning Coalition of the Big Bend, and he currently serves as a board member.
 He is a founding board member of the Village Square, a non‐partisan public educational forum, and serves as a member of the Knight Creative Communities Institute, an initiative to attract and retain a vibrant local workforce.
 He has served as board member and past chair of the Greater Tallahassee Chamber of Commerce and the Leon County American Red Cross.
 He has served as a past board member of the Senior Center Foundation; Florida State University, School of Business, Board of Governors and many others.

 A native of Tallahassee, Desloge graduated from Florida State University with a degree in finance and real estate.
-He and his wife, Beth, have four children: Elizabeth, Lina Marie, Marcella and Patrick.
-He is especially proud that his wife’s family has lived in Tallahassee for nine generations, making the birth of his children the tenth generation in the family’s Tallahassee lineage.
-Outside of his professional and volunteer life, Desloge enjoys running, cycling, reading and traveling.
+Outside of his professional, volunteer and family life, Desloge enjoys running, cycling, reading and traveling.